 Practising mindfulness as parents and modelling the same for our children might just be the factor that tips the balance from increased chaos to increased happiness and harmony!
-Mindfulness is about consciously slowing down and becoming present to our in the moment experience, including our inner experience of thoughts, feelings and sensations, with the intention to witness without judgment or evaluation.
+Mindfulness is about consciously slowing down and becoming present to our in the moment experience, including our inner experience of thoughts, feelings, and sensations, with the intention to witness without judgment or evaluation.

 “But why is this important for parents?”, some might wonder, “surely that’s more relevant to Buddhist monks sitting cross-legged in a temple with hours to kill!”
 As counter-intuitive as it may feel to slow down and become mindfully present when there’s so much to be achieved, doing exactly this can be the most constructive thing we can do in our day!
-It helps because the quality of witnessing our inner and outer experience without judgment effectively reduces mental and emotional turbulence, brings relief and can thus take us out of the stress response and back to feeling more calm.
-When we come out of the stress response (activated sympathetic nervous system response), we can again think, function and feel so much better!
+It helps because the quality of witnessing our inner and outer experience without judgment effectively reduces mental and emotional turbulence, brings relief, and can thus take us out of the stress response and back to feeling calmer.
+When we come out of the stress response (activated sympathetic nervous system response), we can again think, function, and feel so much better!
 Managing behaviour in the family is mostly about managing stress, so the better we can manage our own stress, well that’s what gives us the patience to help our kids to manage theirs!

 When mindfulness sounds like another thing to fit in.
-The concept of practising mindfulness, to most people, tends to be a nice idea associated with organics, yoga and all that good stuff, but all very airy-fairy ethereal and hard to grasp why it’s actually worth practising.
+The concept of practising mindfulness, to most people, tends to be a nice idea associated with organics, yoga, and all that good stuff, but all very airy-fairy ethereal and hard to grasp why it’s actually worth practising.
 Even that word “practising” can feel so exhausting!
 Unlike sitting in a funky cafe with coffee and cake, now that gets those dopamine receptors firing!
 Coffee and cake versus sitting with my messy stressy feelings hmm.
 This article aims to provide clarity about what mindfulness is and why it works and what that can look like in your family.

 What is mindfulness really?
-Let’s break down the definition I gave above; “Mindfulness is about consciously slowing down and becoming present to our in the moment experience, including our inner experience of thoughts, feelings and sensations, with the intention to witness without judgment or evaluation.”
-What does slowing down, becoming present to our experience and witnessing without judgment mean and why does it help?
+Let’s break down the definition I gave above; “Mindfulness is about consciously slowing down and becoming present to our in the moment experience, including our inner experience of thoughts, feelings, and sensations, with the intention to witness without judgment or evaluation.”
+What does slowing down, becoming present to our experience, and witnessing without judgment mean and why does it help?
 The more stressed we become, the faster and more chaotic our thinking and the faster and more shallow our breathing becomes.
 Mindfulness is about making a choice to slow down and truly notice our experience.
 Mindfulness in action can be resisting the urge to keep doing the doing and instead just sit with the intention to land and reduce our stress.
 We give our full attention to our experience of sitting, observing our thoughts and our body’s sensations, like our contact with the chair our breathing.

 An affirmation like “I observe these sensations” can help to keep your mind focused on your experience in this moment.
 This affirmation has lived on with me since doing a Vipassana 10-day silent meditation retreat in India in my twenties.
 When we observe with the aim to accept rather than change, fix or push away our thoughts, feelings and sensations, we evoke our witness consciousness, as it’s called in certain spiritual circles.
 Or as Neuropsychiatrist Daniel Siegal explains it, we’re applying the more logical perspective of our higher brain’s thinking (the prefrontal cortex or upstairs brain) to the heightened emotions in the limbic and brain stem (or downstairs brain as he calls it), which reduces mental and emotional chaos.